-- Open the command prompt.
+- Open the command prompt window.
 To do so, enter cmd in the windows search bar.
 And run cmd as administrator.

-- Type sfc/scannow and press the Enter button.
+- Type the following commands: sfc/scannow and press Enter button.
 Wait for the scan to complete.

 - When the scan is finished, type DISM/Online/Cleanup-Image/RestoreHealth in the command prompt.
-This will give you a detailed report of corrupt files that exists on your system.
+This will give you a detailed report of corrupt files that exist on your system.

 - Once you know that there are corrupt files on your system, you need to remove them immediately.
 To do this, download Reimage Plus and install it on your system.